 D3.
 The Khilafah will establish extensive irrigation systems to lands near and far from water sources.
-It will open nurseries and laboratories for the development of stronger seed lines, better fertilizer as well as improved disease prevention and resistance, so that the Khilafah will be selfsufficient in agriculture including grains, fruits, vegetables and bio-fuels.
+It will open nurseries and laboratories for the development of stronger seed lines, better fertilizer as well as improved disease prevention and resistance, so that the Khilafah will be self-sufficient in agriculture including grains, fruits, vegetables and biofuels.

-Electricity
+4. Electricity

-A. PREAMBLE: Electricity is unaffordable and unavailable because of capitalism's privatization concept, as safeguarded by democracy.
+A. PREAMBLE: Electricity is unaffordable because of Capitalism's privatization concept, as safeguarded by democracy.

-Through democracy's implementation of capitalism, the government is responsible for Pakistan's electricity crisis.
-The present capitalist system ensures that through privatization a few private owners, foreign and local, fully benefit from electricity resources whilst the public faces hardship.
+Through democracy's implementation of Capitalism, the government is responsible for Pakistan's electricity crisis.
+The present Capitalist system ensures that through privatization a few private owners, foreign and local, fully benefit from electricity resources whilst the public faces hardship.
 Privatization raises electricity prices so that the private owners can profit in their business.
-As an example the World Bank has closely overseen rises in electricity charges, which surged between 2000 & 2004 and continue to rise such that people are paying as much for electricity in the winter as they used to in the peak of summer before massive privatization took hold.
+As an example the World Bank has closely overseen rises in electricity charges, which surged between 2000 - 2004 and continue to rise such that people are paying as much for electricity in the winter as they used to in the peak of summer before massive privatization took hold.
 So, whilst private owners amass huge wealth by owning electricity resources, the rest of society is stricken by increasingly un-affordable energy prices.
-In addition, regarding the electricity shortages, the government itself fell into debt to these private interests to the order of billions of Rupees.
-Then the private interests reduced production of electricity because they were not paid what they were due and were not able to maintain profits.
-This "circular debt crisis" is the reason that only 10,000 MW or less electricity is being produced.
-This is even though the total installed capacity is 19,855 MW, dropping to 15,150MW at times of low river flow.
-This is against a demand that varies between 11,500 MW in the cooler months up to 17,500 MW, during the peak of the hot summer.
-So it is clear twelve to eighteen hours without electricity per day in the summer and six hours in the winter, is the result of not producing at capacity.
-All this is the result of making electricity a business and not a right for the people.
+In addition, the government itself fell into debt to these private interests to the order of billions of Rupees, through interest and capacity payments to the private companies, when the demand falls to ensure profits.
+Circular has continued to grow in size over the years, rising from 1.6 per cent of GDP (Rs161 billion) in 2008, to 5.2 percent of GDP (Rs 2,150 billion) in June 2020.